Plan your budget

 You first need to learn about your income and spending behaviours.
 We would recommend that you start by using one of the budget calculator tools below to start with:

 Keeping a regular track of your spending is vital to be sure that you do not unexpectantly run out of money.
-You can keep a spending diary and write everything down.
 You can also take advantage of many helpful expense tracker apps to record your spending.

-If your expenses exceed your income, you should start thinking about the difference between a 'need' and a 'want' - really considering the necessity of that purchase.
+If your expenses exceed your income, you should start thinking about the difference between a 'need' and a 'want'.
+Consider the necessity of that purchase.

 - Do I need it?